Linear inverse problems with nonnegativity constraints: singularity of optimisers: Numerical experiments

+\begin{remark} We note that checking whether $\lambda \in \imcone^\ast \iff A^\ast \lambda \geq 0$ for a given $\lambda \in \R^\ndet$ can easily be done at the discrete level, {i.e.}, for the discretised version of the operator $A$.
+However, it does not mean that $A^\ast \lambda \geq 0$ holds at the continuous level; one would need to control discretisation errors in order to ensure such an inequality.
+When performing numerical experiments, we did not account for them.
+Hence, whenever we will have claimed to have found a dual certificate, this will be abusive and will refer to discrete certificates. \end{remark}

-This provides a natural method when it comes to establishing sparsity: assume we have a convergent algorithm for solving~\eqref{opt}, in the sense that all subsequences of $(\mu_k)_{k \in \mathbb{N}}$ converge (in the weak-$\ast$ sense) to some minimiser $\mu^\star$ of~\eqref{opt}.
+This provides a natural method when it comes to establishing singularity: assume we have a convergent algorithm for solving~\eqref{opt}, in the sense that each subsequence of $(\mu_k)_{k \in \mathbb{N}}$ has subsequence that converges (in the weak-$\ast$ sense) to some minimiser $\mu^\star$ of~\eqref{opt}.